-The steering committee for the HICAN project includes representatives from the State of Hawaii Dept. of Human Services Division of Vocational Rehabilitation which administers Title IV.
-All core partners have been engaged in discussion regarding user testing and DLIR will continue to provide all partners updated information regarding updates to the system and additional modules as they are made available.
+Dept. of Human Services Division of Vocational Rehabilitation which administers Title IV.
+The State of Hawaii initially partnered with the National Governors Association Workforce Innovation Network on this project.
+All core partners engaged in discussions regarding user testing and DLIR will continue to provide all partners updated information regarding updates to the system and additional modules as they are made available.